 Limestone is made of calcium and is the “parent” stone of luminous marble.
 It is made of calcium and has a delightful, pitted texture that requires the stone to be sealed every few years.
 Limestone repels pathogens such as viruses, molds, and bacteria and is frequently found in pale, neutral colors.
 However, some types of limestone, like marble, come in shades of black.
 It is one of the most durable flooring options, which makes it a good option for those who spend plenty of time in their kitchen area.

 Travertine is a specific type of limestone.
 It often comes in a variety of soft and subdued colors.
 If you are looking for a neutral color of flooring that isn’t too extreme, this may be a good option for you.
 Polished travertine will take less of a beating from scratches or chips over the years, so a protective coat will likely be your best option as well.
 If you are looking for subtle flooring that still has the durability of natural stone, consider travertine for your kitchen.

 Sandstone may not be as durable as other natural materials, like granite or slate.
 However, proper care can allow it to last for decades.
 It can come in a variety of textures and colors, which makes it very versatile.
 There are plenty of stone options that you are bound to fall in love with.
 The more you love the look and feel of your kitchen flooring, the more likely you will be to take care of it and keep it in your home for years to come.

-These five types of natural stone make a statement when they are installed as kitchen flooring.
+These five types of natural stones make a statement when they are installed as kitchen flooring.
 They may even increase the home’s resale value if they’re kept in top condition.
 Fortunately, this is easy to do.
 Consider your kitchen flooring as an investment and put in a little extra cash when building or remodeling your home.
-It will pay off in the long run and last for years to come.
+It will pay off in the long run and lasts for years to come.